 Your Madagascar Beach & Rainforest Tour ends back in Antananarivo.

-On day two we set off for Antsirabe, a pretty town, where typical Malagasy style and the tranquility of a small European village blend together.
+On day two we set off for Antsirabe, a pretty town, where typical Malagasy style and the tranquillity of a small European village blend together.

 We will visit a gemstone factory, where you can watch the cutting and polishing process and purchase souvenirs.

-After breakfast, we will drive to Ranomafana National Park, one of the richest humid forests in terms of biodiversity.
+After breakfast, we will drive to Ranomafana National Park, one of Madagascar's richest humid forests in terms of biodiversity.

 The park is nestled in a mountainous and extremely rainy region, which accounts for its nickname the ‘misty land'.
 The tropical forest is home to 12 species of lemurs such as the golden bamboo lemur, brown lemurs and various species of birds, colourful chameleons and frogs.